mnavarrocarter/mnavarro.dev/content/posts/http-sdk-testing-in-go.md

 ### We are not testing TCP/TLS/HTTP!

-First, there is no send our `*http.Request` over a TCP socket to a server, have the server parse the request and end up with a `*http.Request` again in a completely different process, that will be passed to a handler that will match our request and return a response.
+First, there is no need to send our `*http.Request` over a TCP socket to a server, have the server parse the request and end up with a `*http.Request` again in a completely different process, that then will be passed to a handler that will match our request and return a response.

 ```txt
 http.Request --> Http Client --> TCP Socket --> Server --> Http Parser --> http.Request --> handler -> http.Response
 ```

-We can simplify this massively, bypassing all the TCP, server stuff and just doing stuff in memory, in a function.
+We can simplify this massively, bypassing all the TCP, server stuff and just doing things in memory, for instance, in a function.

 ```txt
 http.Request -> function -> http.Response
 ```

 And this is fine, because we are not testing TCP, nor TLS, nor the HTTP protocol.
 The Go standard library already has tests for all those packages and functions.
-We care to test *our* code.
+We want to test *our* code.

-So, it is absolutely unnecessary to use a real http request to mocked server to test that our code complies to a spec.
+In order for us to test that our code complies to a spec, there is no need then to spin up a web server.

-Plus, something happens with that server, it will be really hard to debug.
+Plus, if something happens with that server, it will be really hard to debug.

 ### We are not testing routing!

-Even when not using server over TCP mocking techniques, but in memory ones, some people still go with building some kind of in-memory testing "server" that returns responses based on some matching logic.
+Even when not using server-over-TCP mocking techniques, but in-memory ones, some people still go with building some kind of in-memory testing "server" that returns responses based on some matching logic.
 Usually this takes the form of matching the method and the url.

 Again, this is completely unnecessary, and it could lead to undesirable side-effects in testing, plus a couple of more issues.

 It is unnecessary because, remember, we are testing that our code conforms to a spec.
 In other words, we are testing that we send a request with the correct contents and that we are capable to handle certain responses.
 We are not testing routing (that a request with a certain method and URL with gives us a certain response).

 This approach usually leads to side effects.
 Since this massive, respond-to-everything, in-memory mock of a server needs to be configured somewhere, it usually is outside the tested code.
-If someone changes an id, or accidentally creates another request with the same url.
+If someone changes an id, or accidentally creates another request with the same url there is potential breakage.

-Also, there is no clear contract to what should be the response when a request of this mock cannot be matched.
+Also, there is no clear contract regarding to what should be the response when a request of this mock cannot be matched.
 This usually weakens error handling code.

-Moreover, a mock like this ignores the fact that some HTTP operations are not idempotent: the same method and url combination can and will give different answers based on the internal state of the server at the time of the call.
+Finally, a mock like this ignores the fact that some HTTP operations are not idempotent: the same method and url combination can and will give different answers based on the internal state of the server at the time of the call.
 It is really hard to mock that using this approach.

-It's better not to try to play any matching games and do something deterministic and single use.
+It's better not to try to play any matching games and do something deterministic and straightforward.

 # The Practical Answer